 - Diyala province

 - Ninewah province between Road 80 and Road 2, within 10km of the border

-2016 has been a devastating year for attacks in the country, with at least 6 major incidents.
-Most recently in June 2016, ISIS targeted a crowded shopping district in Baghdad where hundreds of Iraqis were gathered during the holy month of Ramadan.
+2016-17 has been a devastating two years for attacks in the country, with many major incidents including in June 2016, ISIS targeted a crowded shopping district in Baghdad where hundreds of Iraqis were gathered during the holy month of Ramadan.
 The car bomb is thought to have killed at least 300 people.
 Travellers are advised to avoid all but essential travel to Iraq and to avoid areas with large amounts of people at all costs.

 On New Years Eve 2016/2017, a bomb exploded in the Sinek market in central Bagdad, killing 27 people, most of whom were shop keepers from the market.
 Although nobody has yet claimed responsibility for this attack, it is likely to be related to the so called Islamic State.

 Although the Iraqi forces are pushing throughout the country fighting militant forces, it is seen that this will be an ongoing battle for many years to come.
 Alongside the military operations, infrastructure development and a battle for hearts and minds is ongoing, assisting those who have been displaced over the many years of conflict in the region.

 ISIS have targeted a generation of men as young as 10 within the region, bitter from many years of struggle, converted to fight in the hope that they will be offered a better future when ISIS take hold of the region as a whole.
 And as such until a long term diplomatic solution for the regeneration of the country is under-taken and military strong holds are fortified, the long term the stability in the region will always be questionable.